nobody-famous/alive/README.md

 all of the symbols defined in that package below the package name.
 Clicking on the remove icon (<img src="images/remove-icon.png" alt="remove icon"/>) to the right of a symbol removes that symbol.

+The `alive.packageTree.separator` config setting can be used to better organize the view.
+If it's set to a single string, that string is used to split each package name and nests them.
+If it's set to an array of strings, the first one that successfully splits a package name is used for that name.
+Leaving it out, or setting it to `null`, uses the default of not nesting the package names.

 #### ASDF Systems